inlab-geo/espresso/docs/source/developer_guide/build.rst

 We use `scikit-build <https://scikit-build.readthedocs.io/>`_ as Espresso's packaging tool.
 This choice is due to the necessity of including compiled code in Espresso.

-Like other modern Python packages, we use a ``pyproject.toml`` file to specify some package metadata.
-Additionally, we keep the traditional ``setup.py`` file for most of other meta information.
-It would be cleaner to have only one ``pyproject.toml`` file to host everything, but
+Like other modern Python packages, we use a ``pyproject.toml`` file to specify package metadata.
-`scikit-build doesn't support this approach yet <https://scikit-build.readthedocs.io/en/latest/usage.html#setuptools-options>`__.

 Build script
 ------------